MathyouMB/website/src/content/articles/carleton-cs-coop-explained.md

 ---
 title: "Carleton Computer Science: Explaining Co-op Criticism"
 description: Why are so many computer science students so critical of Carleton's co-op program?
-date: 2024-07-30
+date: 2024-08-02
 image: "/images/articles/2023/working-and-studying2.png"
 draft: true
 ---

+In today's job market, large tech layoffs, early-talent program closures, and declines in new grads hiring are more prevelant then ever.

-For computer science majors, the quality of a university's co-op program is a key factor in picking where you go to school.
+Having real work experience before you graduate is now an absolute necessity and therefore the quality of a university's co-op program is a key factor in picking where you go to school.

-Especially in today's tech job market where we're seeing large tech layoffs, more early-talent initiatives being shutdown, and an increasing struggle for new grads to find employment, you would be **foolish** to not complete some kind of work experience before you graduate.
+Enrolling in an accredited university co-op program not only provides exclusive opportunities, but also allows your employer to benefit from a [25%-30% refundable tax credit](https://www.ontario.ca/page/co-operative-education-tax-credit#:~:text=The%2025%2D30%25%20refundable%20tax,each%20work%20placement%20is%20%243%2C000.) on your salary (with a maximum of $3,000 per work placement).

-With the sizeable [25%-30% refundable tax credit](https://www.ontario.ca/page/co-operative-education-tax-credit#:~:text=The%2025%2D30%25%20refundable%20tax,each%20work%20placement%20is%20%243%2C000.) employers receive when hiring accredited co-op program students, you would imagine that being in a co-op program would be more important than ever... _right?_
+With all that in mind, it seems like being in a co-op program would be more important than ever... _right?_

-If that's the case, why do so many computer science students at Carleton openly criticize or even decide to drop out of our co-op program?
+So why do so many computer science students at Carleton openly criticize or even decide to drop out of our co-op program?

+--

+For those with zero work experience who need to get their foot in the door, I genuinely do recommend initially enrolling in co-op to access the exclusive job opportunities due to the poor state of the job market.

+However, you should go into the program without the expectation that their provided resources are going to be enough to get a job or be tailored to the tech industry.

-**The Answer:** Carleton University's [Co-op Participation Agreement](https://carleton.ca/co-op/rules-regulations/co-op-participation-agreement/) blatantly prioritizes employer partnerships over what's in the best interests of students.
+Additionally, It's important you're aware that Carleton University's [Co-op Participation Agreement](https://carleton.ca/co-op/rules-regulations/co-op-participation-agreement/) heavily prioritizes employer partnerships over what's in the best interests of students.

-The "One Decline Policy" coupled with the unreasonable 48-hour acceptance window coerces students to not take full advantage of the advertised "hundreds of Carleton exclusive oppurtunities" they're paying to access.
+The "One Decline Policy" coupled with the unreasonable 48-hour acceptance window prevent students from taking full advantage of the advertised "hundreds of Carleton exclusive oppurtunities" they're paying to access.

 ## The One Decline Policy

 The ["One Decline Policy"](https://carleton.ca/co-op/rules-regulations/information-policies-for-graduate-students/#A21) prevents students from declining more than one offer of employment.
 Additionally, [failure to attend an interview](https://carleton.ca/co-op/rules-regulations/information-policies-for-graduate-students/#A18) will also count as a student’s “one-decline”.
 Students are also not allowed to conduct any further interviews after accepting an offer.

-This policy is highly detrimental to students as it elicits them to **"intentionally not apply"** to certain roles out of fear they will be forced to accept a position they would have otherwise only considered a backup option.
+The policy is detrimental to students as it coerces them to **"intentionally not apply"** to roles out of fear they will be forced to accept a position they would have otherwise only considered a backup option.
+Despite paying to access these exclusive co-op jobs, they're manipulatesd into only applying to roles they are absolutely certain they want.

-This policy effectively **scams** students by coercing them to not actually apply to the advertised: "hundreds of exclusive (non-public) jobs".
+From my point of view, this policy effectively **scams** students or (at the very least) creates an experience that does not match what students believe their paying for: _"the ability to apply to hundreds of exclusive (non public) job opportunities"_.

-Instead of freely exploring the wide range of opportunities **they've paid to access**, this policy manipulates students into applying only to roles they are absolutely certain they want.

-### Why It Exists

-This policy exists primarily to keep partnered employers happy.
+The justification for this policy is that it keeps partnered employers happy.
 Companies do not want to invest time in filtering and interviewing candidates only for those candidates to decline offers.
+The policy reduces the likelihood of students applying indiscriminately, backing out, and wasting employer time and resources.

-Additionally, it was likely designed to prevent certain students from monopolizing interview slots and opportunities.
+It is worth noting that this policy was also designed to prevent certain students from monopolizing interview slots and opportunities.
+Although at face value this seems like it's in the best interest of students, it's ultimately a byproduct catering to companies by reducing the number of hours companies need to spend interviewing students.

+Other institutions have [alternative systems](#rank--match-systems) where many of these concerns are not present.

 ### Conservative Applying